 Secondary circulation compared to radar observations

 Estimating the secondary circulation with HEDAS is found to be more challenging.
 Figure 14 summarizes this finding by comparing the magnitude (Fig. 14a) and the depth (Fig. 14b) of the maximum azimuthally averaged radial inflow for analyses and radar observations.
 For all cases considered, analyses under-estimate the magnitude of the radial inflow by 8.9 m s-1 and over-estimate the depth of the radial inflow by 0.8 km.
 Both estimates are statistically significant at the 95% confidence level.
-Bao et al. (2012) document the systematic positive inflow depth bias in the experimental HWRF model (compare their Fig. 4a, which represents the experimental HWRF configuration, to their Fig. 4b) that arises from the choice of the physical parameterizations.
+Bao et al. (2012) documented the systematic positive inflow depth bias in the experimental HWRF model (compare their Fig. 4a, which represents the experimental HWRF configuration, to their Fig. 4b) that arises from the choice of the physical parameterizations.
 It is believed that the findings here are consistent with their findings: The depth of the inflow layer is systematically over-estimated in HEDAS as a result of an existing model bias.
 For a given magnitude of mass convergence in the boundary layer, this systematically deeper inflow in HEDAS is then translated to weaker mass flux in the boundary layer.

 Composite radial profiles

-In Figs 15-18, the azimuthally averaged kinematic and thermodynamic structure in analyses is investigated in a composite sense and compared to corresponding composites obtained from P-3 observations at flight level and H*Wind analyses at the surface (Powell et al. 1998).
+In Figs 15-18, the azimuthally averaged kinematic and thermodynamic structure in the analyses is investigated in a composite sense and compared to corresponding composites obtained from P-3 observations at flight level and H*Wind analyses at the surface (Powell et al. 1998).

 Composite radial profiles are computed as follows: For both observations (gray lines) and analyses (black lines), first, azimuthal averages are computed on a case-by-case basis (normalized in radial distance by respective RMW) and composites are then obtained for the respective intensity criteria.
 Flight-level observations are obtained from in-situ sensors on the P-3 aircraft.
 Individual observations report geopotential height values that are then converted to pressure and averaged for all cases to yield the average composite altitude shown by “FL Ob” in figure inserts.
-For analyses, continuous fields are converted to polar coordinates and sampled at 60º azimuthal resolution (to mimic azimuthal sampling during actual P-3 flights) at reported mean pressure altitude of flights.
+For analyses, continuous fields are converted to polar coordinates and sampled at 60º azimuthal resolution (to mimic azimuthal sampling during actual P-3 flights) at reported mean pressure altitude of the flights.
 Composite altitudes, shown in figure inserts as “Anlys”, are computed as averages of such mean pressure altitudes for the cases involved in each panel.
 Mean RMW (at flight level for Figs 15-17 and at surface for Fig. 18), as computed from observations and analyses, is also shown in the figure inserts for reference.

-It should be duly noted that the average RMW and altitude values reported for flight level and surface in the figure inserts of Fig. 15 and 18, respectively, are generally consistent between observations and analyses.
+It should be noted that the average RMW and altitude values reported for flight level and surface in the figure inserts of Fig. 15 and 18, respectively, are generally consistent between observations and analyses.
 Some inconsistencies exist for RMW especially for the weaker cases, which is in accordance with the previous findings in Fig. 12a.
-Average altitude for analyses, on the other hand, is much more consistent with observations.
-Overall, it is believed that sufficient agreement exists between analyses and observations for RMW and flight altitude that their comparison for normalized radial structures in Figs 15-18 is meaningful.
+The average altitude for the analyses, on the other hand, is much more consistent with observations.
+Overall, it is believed that sufficient agreement exists between RMW and flight altitude analyses and observations such that their comparison for normalized radial structures in Figs 15-18 is meaningful.

 At flight level, the structure of horizontal wind speed is investigated first (Fig. 15).
 The mean structures are very similar for all cases up to hurricane category 2 (Fig. 15a-b) and statistically not distinguishable at 95% confidence level.
 For stronger hurricanes (Fig. 15c), analyses under-estimate peak wind speed by ~5 m s-1.
 It is also interesting to note that, except for weaker cases outside RMW, the statistical uncertainty of wind speed at flight level is comparable between observations and analyses.